shabin5785/react-notes/Notes_3.md

 	2.Asynchronous code (e.g. setTimeout or requestAnimationFrame callbacks) 3.Server side rendering
 	4.Errors thrown in the error boundary itself (rather than its children)

+- A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
+Use static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
+Use componentDidCatch() to log error information.